 2 hours 10 minutes from Sacramento

-Although Las Vegan can hardly fall into a category of the epic day trips from Sacramento, its “stateman”, Reno, comes to rescue.
-Home to dozens of casinos such as the Silver Legacy, the Atlantic, and the Eldorado, is ensures enough of gambling fun and big hotel’s entertainment.
-The National Automobile Museum welcomes all auto fans to enjoy its huge collection of over 200 cars.
+Although Las Vegas can hardly fall into the category of the epic day trips from Sacramento, its “stateman”, Reno, comes to rescue.
+Home to dozens of casinos, such as Silver Legacy, Atlantic, and Eldorado, is ensures enough of gambling fun and big hotel’s entertainment for the unforgettable day escapes and weekend getawasy from Sacramento.
+On another note, The National Automobile Museum welcomes all auto fans to enjoy its huge collection of more than 200 cars.

 Eldorado National Forest